 Introduces the management functions, concepts, and principles as well as managerial roles in the context of the health care organization and the health care delivery system.
 Emphasizes the area of human resource management in health care organizations.
 Explores the concepts of leadership, motivation, communication, dynamics of change, and labor relations within the context of the health care organization.
 Prerequisite: Admission into the Health Information Management program; or consent of Instructor.
-F

-HM251 Quality and Process Improvement 3 class hr/wk, 3 cr.
+HM251 Quality and Process Improvement

 Presents a comprehensive introduction to the theory, practice, and management of quality and performance improvement processes in healthcare organizations.
 Uses both real-life examples and case studies from healthcare settings to facilitate student understanding.
 Prerequisite: Admission into the Health Information Management program; and completion of HM250 with a grade of C or better; or consent of Instructor.
-W